-To build a multiple source blog, you will need a WordPress self-hosted site
+To build a multiple source blog, you will need a WordPress site that is self-hosted.

-The advantage of a self-hosted site is that you can automate the process of creating article snippets and links and even posts by using a site’s RSS feed and a plugin.
+The advantage of a self-hosted WordPress website is that you can automate the process of creating article snippets and links and even posts by using a site’s RSS feed and a plugin.

 If you are using a premium site on wordpress.com, there might be plugins available for you, but you will need to check.

-When I first started Just Publishing Advice, it was part of my personal site, and I used this technique to set it up as a news feed for publishing news.
+When I first started Just Publishing Advice, it was part of my personal site.
+I used this technique to set it up as a news feed for publishing news.